jyothishkjames/Music-Genre-Classification/README.md

 # Evaluation of different Machine Learning Algorithms for Music Genre Classification

-Supervised and Unsupervised Classification Algorithms have been used to evaluate the accuracy of classifying a song to a Genre:
+Supervised and Unsupervised Classification Algorithms have been used to evaluate the accuracy of classifying a song to a Genre.

 Procedure followed for preparing the Train and Test datasets: